camuschat/camus/docs/development.md

 [pytest][pytest-docs]; and end-to-end tests, which are written in JavaScript and run using [Cypress][cypress-docs].
-Each set of tests uses a different Docker image and can be run separately with `make test-server` or `make-test-client`, or all together by simply running `make test`.
+Each set of tests uses a different Docker image and can be run separately with `make test-server` or `make test-client`, or all together by simply running `make test`.

 Test containers mount the code from your local project directory, so you only need to rebuild the testing images if `requirements` have changed.